 Are you ready?

-If you’re ready to rumble with the jungle poons during our 2017 season we still have some openings.
-There are well spread out across the season.
+If you’re ready to rumble with the jungle poons during our 2020 season we still have some openings.
+The itinerary has changed a little from previous years giving one less days travelling and one more days fishing.
 The lodge fishes two anglers per boat for up to seven days.
-That’s five long days with approximately seven hours in the morning and another three to four hours in the afternoon.
-At each end of the trip you can fish two shorter seven hour days, too.
+That’s six long days with approximately seven hours in the morning and another three to four hours in the afternoon.
+At each end of the trip you can fish from dawn until lunch time.
 That’s a lot of fishing time – and hopefully a lot of tarpon action.

 Fish food.
 What’s on the Jungle Poon’s menu?